Analyzers

 Parses: prefetch_parsed and prefetch_files tables

-Purpose: Analyze Windows Prefetch files for suspicious executables and hacker tools
+Purpose: Analyze Windows Prefetch entries for suspicious executables and hacker tools

 Parses: processes table

-Purpose: Analyze Windows processes for suspicious behavior, privilege escalation, and hacker tools
+Purpose: Analyze Windows processes for suspicious behavior, suspicious commmands and processes names of interest.

 Registry Analyzer